SotaYoshida/NuclearToolkit.jl/docs/src/index.md

 A single nuclear structure calculation code often contains tens of thousands to nearly 100,000 lines.
 In the author's personal opinion, it would be too difficult, students (especially in undergraduate or two-year master course), to understand the technical details of the latest nuclear many-body methods while reading the enormous length of existing codes in the community.

 The author thought the Julia language can be a game changer to this situation with its high readbility, portabillity, and performance.
-There is no more need to prepare different Makefiles for different environments or worry about library dependencies.
-You can work equally well on a laptop or a supercomputer.
+Since all the source code in NuclearToolkit.jl is a pure Julia implementation, there is no more need to prepare different Makefiles for different environments or worry about library dependencies.
+One can work equally well on a laptop or a supercomputer.
 While NuclearToolkit covers a wide range of methods, the overall code length is still in a few tens of thousands, including "docstring" to generate the document.

 - [ChiEFTint](build/ChiEFTint.html): NN interaction from Chiral EFT ~ 5,000 lines.